 - Livestock breeders use artificial insemination techniques to maintain livestock populations on farms, or to encourage the distribution of desirable traits in younger livestock generations.

 - Laboratory breeders breed animals to be used in scientific or research experiments.

 Animal breeders most commonly work either in either the agriculture or research industries.
 Those who work outside of these two industries are most commonly self-employed and earn their incomes as independent animal breeders.

-Can I Become an Animal Breeder?
+How To Become an Animal Breeder

 Animal Breeder Salary Data